 Now you can use the "Start" button in Visual Studio to debug your plugin.

 To do this right-click on your Visual Studio project and select Properties.
 On the Build Events tab, in the Post-build Event Command Line enter the following code (Don't forget to replace MyPlugin by your plugin name):

 if $(ConfigurationName) == Debug if not exist "$(registry:HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders@Personal)\HH Timing\Plugins\MyPlugin" mkdir "$(registry:HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders@Personal)\HH Timing\Plugins\MyPlugin"<br> if $(ConfigurationName) == Debug copy /y "$(TargetDir)" "$(registry:HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders@Personal)\HH Timing\Plugins\MyPlugin

 Using your plugin

-Once your plugin is created you can place the zipped plugin folder (no need to unzip) in the following directory:
+If you didn't set up build even, you will have to place the zipped plugin folder (no need to unzip) in the following directory:

 When you start the software the plugin will appear in its own tab in the ribbon bar.

-Blancpain plugin: the Blancpain plugin was developed for use by teams competing in the Blancpain Endurance Series and provides some additional functionality to help with managing the driving time, stint time and pit stop length regulations.
+Drive Time Plugin: the Drive Time Plugin was developed for use by teams competing in the GT World Challenge Endurance and provides some additional functionality to help with managing the driving time, stint time and pit stop length regulations.